firesidetoolkit/firesidetoolkit.github.io/support.md

 custom coordinates, you will be able to add more than two buttons.

 ### Creating a Path
-Click the "Create..." drop down menu.
+On the Project Home screen, click the "Create..." drop down menu.
 Click the "Path" button.
 You will be prompted to name your new path.
 After clicking the "Ok" button, the "Edit Path" screen will appear.
 Click the "Save" button at the bottom right of any of the tabs on this screen to save the path.

 ### Editing an Existing Path